Skip to main content

 Despite its title, Gordon’s film is not an adaptation of Lovecraft’s short story of the same name.
 While it certainly borrows elements and themes from it, Dagon is an adaptation of The Shadow Over Innsmouth, Lovecraft’s 1936 novella which tells of a Miskatonic University student’s fateful visit to the titular dilapidated coastal town to study the architecture and weird folklore.
 While there, he encounters hostility from the bizarre locals who are revealed to be amphibious mutants; the result of an ancient pact between the towns forefathers and a race of sea dwelling creatures known as the Deep Ones…

 Gordon had planned to direct an adaptation of The Shadow Over Innsmouth back in the 80s, but funding constantly evaded him.
 When his friend and collaborator Brian Yuzna founded the Spanish production company Fantastic Factory in the early 2000s, Gordon was finally able to realise his project.
-Dagon is a no nonsense, old-fashioned feeling horror flick that hits the ground running and rarely pauses for breath.
+Dagon is a no nonsense, old-fashioned horror flick that hits the ground running and rarely pauses for breath.
 With its atmospheric locations, creepy set pieces and grotesque monsters, it remains relatively faithful to the source material, with Gordon conjuring an air of foreboding dread and tension Lovecraft would be proud of.
 His assured direction and brisk pace help maintain suspense as events consistently go from bad to worse for our hapless protagonists; fresh-faced businessman Paul Marsh (Ezra Godden) and his girlfriend Barbara (Raquel Meroño).
 Once they are stranded on the island of Imboca after their yacht runs into a reef during a storm, the film gradually becomes one long chase scene, building in tension and atmosphere as they discover the islanders plan to sacrifice them to an ancient ocean dwelling deity called Dagon.

 CGI is used sparingly, and while some of it has dated, the practical make-up effects still stand up.
 The rain-soaked location also enhances the weird atmosphere, as Paul attempts to take cover in various half-submerged and dripping shacks, town houses and abandoned churches.
 As Yuzna’s production company was based in Spain, the action is shifted from Lovecraft’s preferred New England setting to the island of Imboca off the coast of Spain.
-Gordon really taps into the same putrid feelings of unease and disgust Lovecraft evoked through his presentation of the locals and their ungodly cross-breeding, but he goes a step further with some of the violence.
+Gordon really taps into the same feelings of unease Lovecraft evoked through his presentation of the locals and their strange customs, but he goes a step further with some of the violence.
 Don’t forget, this is the man who brought us the splat-fest that is Reanimator.
 He can do gore.
 Characters are flayed, stabbed, immolated, ritualistically sacrificed to a giant sea-beast and forced to procreate with the amphibious denizens of the island.
 Icky stuff.

 Gordon also incorporates elements of Lovecraft’s short story Dagon, a little slice of terror detailing the nightmarish encounter a sailor has when he is marooned on a landmass revealed to be part of the ocean floor, mysteriously risen to the surface.
 While exploring its fetid environs he spies a number of carved pillars and something unspeakable that crawls out of the dark sea to straddle them in an ungodly act of worship.
 The bulk of the narrative is taken up by descriptions of the landscape, atmosphere and feelings of terror they instil in the narrator.
 It all culminates in psychological meltdown and a haunting finale.